LucieBertiere/Rating-toxic-comments/README.md

 **Disclaimer** : this project contains **vulgar** text.

 In this project we are going to classify some comments of the Wikipedia Talk page.
-It is the fourth competition of jigsaw of classifying comments.
+It is the fourth competition of jigsaw to classify comments.
 They ask workers to judge individually 2 comments.
 They need to say which one is the less toxic and which one is the most.
 Asking whereas a comment is toxic or not is difficult as each person as his own sense of toxicity.

 We need to score 14 000 comments based on their toxicity.
 The particularity of this data, is that we do not have a properly training dataset where we have the comments and their toxicity score.
 We then need to find a way to train our dataset.